loelkes/ansible-octoprint/CONTRIBUTING.md

 # Ansible OctoPrint Role -  How to contribute

-Ansible_Octoprint is a volunteer project and we appreciate any contribution, from fixing a grammar mistake in a comment to extending test coverage or implementing new functionality.
+*ansible-octoprint* is a volunteer project and we appreciate any contribution, from fixing a grammar mistake in a comment to extending test coverage or implementing new functionality.
 Please read this section if you are contributing your work.

 Being one of our contributors, you agree and confirm that: